jproulx/node-custom-error/README.md

 * `data` {Object} (optional) - Additional properties to attach to the error, in key=value pairs or as object descriptors

-* `parent` {Function} (optional) - A parent Error to subclass from.
-If supplied, is required to be a prototype of the built-in Error function

-* `Constructor` {Function} (optional) - A function to subclass from entirely.
+* `Constructor` {Function} (optional) - A function to inherit from.
 Allows for additional methods and properties to be defined on your custom errors

 The errors created by the generated functions are identical to built-in Error objects, with additional features such as: